tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 6. Instructor Do: Stopwords (10 min)

 This activity introduces the concept and implementation of stopwords.
 In English, there are many words that are important to grammar and expression but have no topical significance—these include some of the most common words in the language, such as "is," "her," "for," etc. In NLP, these words are called stopwords.
-For many use cases in which we hope to summarize the contents of a corpus—such as frequency analysis or topic modeling, for example—we want to take these words out in preprocessing so they don't distract from the topically important words and phrases.
+For many use cases in which we hope to summarize the contents of a corpus—such as frequency analysis or topic modelling, for example—we want to take these words out in preprocessing so they don't distract from the topically important words and phrases.
 We will also take a look at a way of stripping out non-alphabetic characters, which we might want to do for a similar reason.

 **Files:**